Read more about

-Coal is the key to the worldwide structure of energy.
-It accounts for about 40% of the world’s electricity production, hence it is a leading source of electricity.
+Coal accounts for about 40% of the world’s electricity production, according to the International Energy Agency.
 It will soon replace oil and become the largest source of primary energy.
 Coal dominates the global energy arena due to its abundance, affordability and wide distribution across the world.
 Coal reserves are estimated at 869 billion tons based on the current production rate.
 This means that coal should last about 115 years longer compared to the conventional reserves of oil and gas.
 Especially noteworthy are the significant coal reserves in Asia and southern Africa, two areas of the world that face major challenges in supplying energy to their populations.
 Coal reserves are highly underestimated in comparison with conventional reserves of oil and gas.

 The 10 Leading Countries in Coal Production